 Futures bets involve season-long goals for both teams and players.
 These can be bets on whether a team will win the Stanley Cup, the Eastern or Western Conference Championship, their division title or enough games to simply make the playoffs.

-If a fan makes a bet on the eventual Stanley Cup champion at one of many best ice hockey betting sites and that team reaches the final, they are sure to be entertained, nervous, and quite possibly quite a bit richer, depending on whether they took a long shot.
+If a fan makes a bet on the eventual Stanley Cup champion at one of many top online ice hockey sportsbooks and that team reaches the final, they are sure to be entertained, nervous, and quite possibly quite a bit richer, depending on whether they took a long shot.

 After an 82-game regular season, a Stanley Cup finalist will have played three best-of-seven series to reach the Final.
 That’s at least 12 games – if could sweep them all – and a possibility 21 in a compressed amount of time.
 That’s physically and emotionally grueling.
 Injuries, therefore, are a massive consideration, as is fatigue, in assessing which players and therefore which teams can win.

 Playoff series are structured in a 2-2-1-1-1 format, meaning the team with the best regular season record is afforded four home games if the series goes to seven.
 That team with the best record host the first two games, then the other team for two, with single-game stands staged for the next three games of the series, if needed.
 This format allows each team to host at least two games.

 According to the NHL Rulebook, a game of hockey is played over three 20-minute periods, so betting within those parameters can be an entertaining way to bet, reassess, and try another strategy.
 It is therefore beneficial to know whether a team excels in a particular period in terms of scoring or has a good record when leading or trailing after a specific point in the game.
 Goalies will have much to do with this analysis.

 Any team would prefer to score early and often and clamp down for the rest of the game, but few are able.
 Study their trends.
 Numbers will present a picture of mindset and patterns.